steepminds/steepminds/README.md

 2. Once you made your changes, first push the changes to this repository.
 3. use `npm install -g angular-cli-ghpages` to install `angular-cli-ghpages`.
 4. Build your angular project for production using `ng build --prod`.
 5. Run `angular-cli-ghpages [OPTIONS]` command to upload this website to github pages.
-This will deploy the website on `https://steepminds.github.io/steepminds`.
 6. Now go to settings of this github repository and under the `GitHub Pages` section.
 Fill the custom domain textbox value as `steepminds.com` and save.

 Now you should be able to access the website on `steepminds.com`.
 The changes will take some time to take place.
 Be patient.